-Data Supplier: Scottish Government: Justice Analytical Services (JAS) Supplier information JAS provides data on prisons through administrative data that captures characteristics of the prison population in Scotland.
+Data Supplier Scottish Government: Justice Analytical Services (JAS) Supplier information JAS provides data on prisons through administrative data that captures characteristics of the prison population in Scotland.
 This QAAD refers to the data extract to be extracted on 20 th March 2022 to cover the Scottish prison population as on census day (20 th March 2022).
 The Prisons dataset is usually used to create 'Scottish prison population', an annual publication characterising imprisoned people in Scotland.
 Data type (counts or unit records) Counts Data Content: The publication provides analysis on the make-up of Scottish prisons (age, sex, ethnicity) as well as information on sentence length and the changing average size of the prison population.
-Supply Schedule Annually Use of Data: Quality assurance of communal establishment population estimates during data processing and Validation of population estimates for Scotland's Census 2022.
+Time period covered: Data extract at Census day (20 th March 2022) Use of Data: To assist communal establishment population estimates during data processing.
+Validation of population estimates.

-Justice Analytical Services will be providing a snapshot of the Scottish prison population on, or very close to, census day (20th March 2022).
+Justice Analytical Services provided a snapshot of the Scottish prison population on census day (20th March 2022).
 JAS produce statistics on the prison population using administrative data from the Scottish Prison Service (SPS) management information system, PR2.
 These data are collected by prison officers and staff for operational intelligence and logistical support.